They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 Competency based interview questions always require an example of something you’ve done in the past.
 They could draw from your education or relate to an extra-curricular activity, such as sports clubs or other groups you may be a part of.

 The logic?
 Your past ability to use a skill is a good indicator of your potential to be successful in the future.
+Determining your go-to approach to a challenge is the goal of the best competency questions.

 Key competencies will vary from company to company, and from role to role.
 Trainee teachers won’t need precisely the same skill-set as those applying to the Foreign Office Intelligence Service – but there will almost certainly be a cross-over.